 In 2021 Greta attended the Travers Festival III., where she co-created two interdisciplinary performances with the hosts Stefan Kaegi and Aljoscha Begrich (Rimini Protokoll), as well as Jo Preußler and Stefan Wartenberg (Graffiti Museum) at Refshaleøen - Copenhagen Contemporary.

-Greta is forwarding her unique knowledge in personal sessions, as a leading mentor for european directors and actors for TV, theatre and film.
+Greta is forwarding her unique knowledge in personal sessions, as a leading mentor for european directors and actors for theatre and film.
 Due to her capacities in art, she is invited by renowned international companies interested in conceptual and practical improving female empowerment and leadership, artistic leadership, team building and change management.